Jo Smedley known as Professor Jo Smedley

 British Computing Society: Member (MBCS), Chartered Engineer (C.Eng.), IT Practitioner (C.ITP)

 Principal Fellow of the Higher Education Academy (PFHEA)

-Jo is the Director of UNIC Online, leading and collaborating across the University in all aspects of learning and curriculum developments relating to the USW/UNICAF Partnership (http://unicaf.southwales.ac.uk) to enable and assure accessibility and positive learning experiences and outcomes for students studying online through the Partnership.
+Jo is the Director of USW Online, leading and collaborating across the University in all aspects of online learning developments to enable and assure accessibility and positive learning experiences and outcomes for students studying online with USW.
 This includes assuring close equivalence between USW’s on-campus and online provision and enabling continuing development of academic practice from shared experiences.
 Learning analytics is an important element providing greater insight of student learning behaviours, informing best positioning of learner support and enhanced knowledge of student engagement to maximise retention and success.

 As an experiential learner with practical learning and teaching experiences across the UK (Worcester, Aston and South Wales) and Europe in over 35 years of in Further and Higher Education, Jo’s lecturing and research activities focus on innovating and enhancing personal and organisational learning in academic and corporate environments.
 Her significant experience of quality assurance and enhancement has been achieved through her career in Further and Higher Education in the UK and Europe.
 An alumni of the University of Wales Institute of Science and Technology (now part of Cardiff University), she has assured the currency of her real-world experiences by regularly undertaking industrial secondments during her career.
 As her career has progressed into management, Jo continues to teach and learn as an important ingredient of her continuing professional development ensuring knowledge currency of student engagement, experiences and expectations.

 Within University of South Wales:-

 - Learning and Teaching Enhancement Committee Member;